HOME SEARCH ALL TOPICS

 Boy sitting the sholarship - 11-plus exam

-British children in their last year at primary school in the mid-20th Century were normally rquired to sit for an exam known as the 'scholarship', later known as the '11 plus exam'.
+The 11+ exam, also written as the 11 plus exam, was what British children in their last year at primary school in the mid-20th Century were normally required to sit.
 The outcome determined whether their next school would be a grammar school or a secondary modern school.
 This page explains why this was considered so important.

 By the webmaster based on personal recollections and firsthand contributions with additional research